jedda/Counterpart/README.md

 *	 -e		:	path to exclusion patterns file. this is checked and then passed to rsync as the --exclude-from option.
 *	 -b		:	password for server backup. when this option is supplied with a password, Open Directory is archived (using the supplied password) and all PostgreSQL databases and serveradmin settings are dumped to disk before the clone occurs. this option is only supported on 10.7+ with OS X Server installed.
+*	 -B		:	same as -b but will use a password stored in the system keychain.
+You must run "/path/to/counterpart setpass" once prior to using this option.
 *	 -p		:	path to pre-clone script. this script will be executed before the clone occurs, and it's output will be logged.
 *	 -o		:	path to post-clone script. this script will be executed after a successful clone occurs, and it's output will be logged.
 *	 -g		:	a custom organisation prefix. the default is 'me.jedda', but you may wish to supply your own to be used for counterpart's output files.